sara-nl/spicercourse/extras/jupyter-usage.md

 #	pass: OdL@@F>yQ:nQ
 ```

 > What happened?
 Behind the scenes, `startnotebook` submits a job to the SLURM cluster.
-The job executes a Singularity container, containing the Jupyter notebook.
+The job executes a Singularity container which contains the Jupyter notebook.
 Once the job starts running the tool retrieves the host and port where the Jupyter notebook is running and provides you with the corresponding URL, and credentials to allow you access the notebook from your laptop.

 * Open a browser in your laptop and copy the provided URL.
 Hit 'Enter' and paste the provided password.
 Once successfully logged in, start a new 'Python 3' notebook.